Summary

 Job Title: Technical Editor

-Accomplishments: Publish technical papers describing the implementation of solutions using products from Hitachi and partners using Microsoft Word, Adobe Acrobat, and Adobe FrameMaker.
+Accomplishments: Publish technical papers describing the implementation of solutions using products from Hitachi and partners.
+Translated engineering to English.
+Enforced branding standards.
+Reworked content to be suitable for the audience.

-Awarded the “Wa” Spirit Award (for harmony, trust, respect) with one other employee for work eliminating a serious publishing backlog when I started.
-Given the Superhero award contributions to internal social networking website.
+Awarded the “Wa” Spirit Award (for harmony, trust, respect) with an FTE employee for work eliminating a serious publishing backlog when I started.
+Given the Superhero award for contributions to internal social networking website.
+Solved issues using Word for colleagues.
+Coached engineers on how to create web-friendly content.

 iSoftStone, Kirkland, Washington